AndreaRibuoli/RIBY/README.md

   end
 ```

-and to forbid its setting (silently ignoring any attempt):
+and consistently to forbid further setting (silently ignoring any attempt with public method):

 ```
   def attrs= hattrs